59th – 60th ALL THAT I AM: Nomenclature and Identity

 Thankfully I have kept my head, all that is within it, and all that emanates from it, including what I really have written and said:

-In the African nomenclature I devise for myself I am Ashanti Esi Owusu.
-My black ancestors are thought to be from Ghana in west Africa, and one other source points to a west Indian native blood line, and links to the Maroons.
+In my African nomenclature I am Ashanti Esi Owusu.
+My black ancestors in Jamaica are thought to be from Ghana in west Africa.
+One other source also points to a west Indian native blood line, and links to the Maroons.

 Ashanti – the name of a tribe of people who originated in Ghana.
 The French called them the Ashanti people because they were undefeatable.
 The name means Undefeated, Divine and Peace, though some meanings in ‘twi’ state Ashanti has meaning associated with ‘warlike’.